 Biology Courses: Diverse.
 In-Depth.

 Cell Biology – Discover the essential structure and function of cells.
 The emphasis is on cell structure, metabolism, components of membranes and organelles and intracellular trafficking.

 Biological Evolution – Explore mechanisms and processes of change at the population, organismal, cellular and molecular levels.
 Consider the history of earth and its biota including geologic time, fossils and humans.

 Ecology – Study the interactions of plants and animals with the environment as well as interspecific interactions.

 More about UT Tyler’s biology programs of study

 Career Outlook for Biology

-According to the U.S. Bureau of Labor Statistics, employment opportunities for those in the biological science field are projected to grow by 21% during the decade that ends in 2018.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for those in the biological science field are projected to grow substantially over the next few years.
 This is a direct reflection of the growth in the biotechnology sector.
-Opportunities for biochemists and biophysicists are expected to grow by 37% during the same decade.
-For more, see Occupational Outlook Handbook - Biochemists and Biophycists.
+Opportunities for biochemists and biophysicists are expected to grow by 19% through 2022.
+For more, see Occupational Outlook Handbook - Biochemists and Biophysicists.